 3. Scroll the Outline

 This project is perfect for a scroll saw!
 The fine blade is capable of making beautiful clean cuts.
-I debated at this point if I wanted to start by scrolling the smaller parts (individual pieces) versus the outline first.
+I debated at this point if I wanted to start by scrolling the smaller parts (individual pieces) versus the outside edge first.
 Usually, you want to cut out things like the little interior pieces first so that the project is less fragile/likely to snap when scrolling the smaller bits (putting pressure on the trunk, for example).
-Since I didn’t actually have the puzzle pieces drawn out yet and the wood was nice and thick (less likely to snap), it made the decision easier 😂.
+Since I didn’t actually have the puzzle pieces drawn out yet and the wood was nice and thick (less likely to snap), it made the decision easier.

 4. Draw the Pieces and Scroll Again

-I used a flat edge to re-draw the feet so they all reached the ground (better balance) and sketched out my pieces.
+I used a flat edge to re-draw the feet with a marker so they all reached the ground (better balance) and sketched out my pieces.
 I love puzzles, so this was actually pretty easy.
 Just remember to create bulbous-y curves so that each piece can sort of grab the other upon assembly; if you stand it up and the parts aren’t interlocking enough, it will fall apart from gravity.
 Use your creativity to make unique pieces (the smaller you make each piece, the greater the number of pieces and the more advanced the puzzle).

 5. Finish and Enjoy